mdelapenya/lpn/README.md

 ## What does it do?

-- The tool asks you to type an image tag from Liferay Portal's nightly builds (check available tags [here](https://hub.docker.com/r/mdelapenya/liferay-portal-nightlies/tags/).
-  - If no tag is provided, the it will use current date as tag, i.e. `20180214`.
-- It downloads the Docker image to the local engine.
-- It checks whether the Docker container this tool spins up is running.
-In that case, the tool deletes it.
-- It spins up a Docker container, using port 8080 for Tomcat, and 11311 for OSGi console.
-The name of the container will be `liferay-portal-nightly`.
-Once started, please open a web browser in [https://localhost:8080](http://localhost:8080) to check the portal.

 ```shell
 A Fast and Flexible CLI for managing Liferay Portal's nightly builds
 				built with love by mdelapenya and friends in Go.